-Diplomats say US veto likely on UN anti-terrorism resolution
+US vetoes UN resolution over Islamic State fighters’ return

 He warned that “they could create very explosive materials that could be very helpful for terrorists to restart their activities” in Syria and Iraq.

-But the counter-terrorism chief also said “no country would like to have these people back, with this very negative and very dangerous terrorist background.”
+But the counter-terrorism chief also said: “No country would like to have these people back, with this very negative and very dangerous terrorist background.”

 Human Rights Watch said in June 2019 that countries including France, the United Kingdom, and the Netherlands insist that logistical challenges and security risks make it practically impossible for them to help their citizens accused of membership in ISIS.

-But others, like Kosovo, Turkey, Russia, and especially Central Asian countries are showing that where there is a will to bring citizens home, there is a way, it said.
+But the international rights organization also noted that others, like Kosovo, Turkey, Russia, and especially Central Asian countries are repatriating their nationals and showing that where there is a will to bring citizens home, there is a way.